 Weight

-Melbourne Cup Online Betting FAQs
+Melbourne Cup FAQs

 All throughout this page, we have gone through some fun facts about the Melbourne Cup and hopefully you have a better picture of what’s involved when it comes to Melbourne Cup betting.
 If you still have some burning questions about the Melbourne Cup, this is the section for you.
 We go through some of the most commonly asked questions here.